2023 in Bare Knuckle Fighting Championship

-The year 2023 is the 6th year in the history of the Bare Knuckle Fighting Championship, a bare-knuckle fighting promotion based in Philadelphia.
+The year 2023 was the sixth year in the history of the Bare Knuckle Fighting Championship, a bare-knuckle fighting promotion based in Philadelphia.

 Background

-2023 season is expected to start with Bare Knuckle Fighting Championship 35 on January 27, 2023.
-BKFC is available on PPV all over the world and on FITE TV.
+The 2023 season started with Bare Knuckle Fighting Championship 35 on January 27, 2023.
+BKFC is available on FITE TV PPV.

 List of events

 Bare Knuckle Fighting Championship 35: Cedeno vs. Slaveski

 Bare Knuckle Fighting Championship 35: Cedeno vs. Slaveski was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on January 27, 2023, at the John T. Rhodes Sports Center in Myrtle Beach, South Carolina, USA.

 Background

 The event featured a welterweight title eliminator bout between Yosdenis Cedeno and Gorjan Slaveski.

 The event was expected to have a rematch between BKFC Bantamweight Champion Johnny Bedford and former champion Dat Nguyen; however, the bout was cancelled after Bedford retired from combat sports just a few days into the camp.

 Results

 Bare Knuckle Fighting Championship: KnuckleMania 3

 Bare Knuckle Fighting Championship: KnuckleMania 3 was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on February 17, 2023, at the Tingley Coliseum in Albuquerque, New Mexico, USA.